ChongWu-Biostat/MCSS/README.md

 A(1:5,1:5)
 ```

 * Second, we apply the main function *MCSS* to get the estimates.
-The non-zero estimates stand for the driver mutations.
+The non-zero estimates stand for the driver mutations/genes.

 ```matlab
 beta_new = MCSS(A,1,1,0.1);